 Here are the best room dividers.

-Best Overall: Esright Bamboo Room Divider
+Best Overall: Ore International 3-Panel Room Divider

 Best Budget: Bayou Breeze Cecilia Rattan Folding Room Divider

 Room dividers are surprisingly pricey, but you can still find quality options under $70.
-This stylish option from Wayfair is customizable, with four colors and four sizes to choose from.
+This stylish option from Wayfair is customizable, with four colors and five sizes to choose from.
 The most affordable option is the three-panel size, but you can go as high as eight panels depending on your needs.
 Standing tall at 68.5 inches, this divider is made of trendy rattan with wood legs, giving it a boho vibe that can easily fit into modern and even farmhouse spaces as well.

 Best Bohemian: Urban Outfitters Amber Carved Wood Room Divider Screen